netdata/netdata/web/README.md

 As you can see in the screenshot, you can view the context of a chart if you hover over the date above the list of dimensions.
 A tooltip will appear that shows you two pieces of information: the collector that produces the chart, and the chart's context.

-Contexts are also used for alarm templates.
+Netdata also uses contexts for alarm templates.
 You can create an alarm for the `net.packets` context to receive alerts for any chart with that context, no matter which family it's attached to.

 ### Positive and negative values on charts